pydoh/teiDictionarySE/README.md

 teiDictionary SE is intended to be a simple editor for TEI-P5 dictionary files.
+I'm assuming a Freedict style of file(s) in which each letter of the alphabet is in it's own file.

+Aa.xml, Bb.xml, Cc.xml, . . . (and etc.)

+This makes the files smaller and easier to handle.

 Built with Javascript, Electron and TEI-Boilerplate (TEI-Boilerplate is licensed under the Creative Commons Attribution 3.0). teiDictionary SE is functional enough to show 'proof of concept.'